15th Century

 The composition is designed with a remarkable balance divided in its center by the stick of Christ, creating a strong narrative tension although the main character, Christ, is not recognizable.
 Mantegna was possibly influenced by Donatello's formal studies for the interaction between the characters.
 Once again his independence from the traditional Christian iconography is extraordinary for his time.

-2021 SOLD for $ 92M including premium
+2021 SOLD for $ 92M by Sotheby's

 Botticelli painted two works in a mixed technique of great originality.
 A man holds with both hands a round image which he proudly shows to visitors.
 This medallion is an additive piece that has been inserted into the wood of the painting.

 The earliest is a 58 x 44 cm tempera painted around 1474, kept in the Uffizi Gallery.
 The added element is a gilded gesso medal bearing the effigy of Cosimo de Medici.
-The second, 58 x 39 cm tempera painted around 1480, will be sold by Sotheby's in New York on January 28, lot 15.
+The second, 58 x 39 cm tempera painted around 1480, was sold for $ 92M by Sotheby's on January 28, 2021, lot 15.
 Its added element is an icon of an elderly bearded saint painted on a gold background.

 In both cases, there is no doubt that Botticelli designed and made the recess in the wood to place the insert.
 The position of the fingers around the added object is very precise.
 However, we can legitimately question if the currently inserted piece is original.